 - Colitic arthritis that moves along the body, impacting the knees, ankles, hips, wrists and elbows

 Ulcerative colitis is named for the small sores, or ulcers, that form in the lower intestine.
 The ulcers usually begin at the rectum and move upward through the colon in a uniform manner.
 Unlike Crohn’s disease, ulcerative colitis affects only the inner layer of the intestine, and the inflammation doesn’t spread outside the colon.

 Diagnosing Crohn’s and Colitis

-To diagnose these conditions, a gastroenterologist or digestive system specialist, looks inside the intestine to find out where the inflammation is occurring.
+To diagnose these conditions, a gastroenterologist or digestive system specialist looks inside the intestine to find out where the inflammation occurs.
 Tests to examine the intestine include:

 - Contrast X-rays to see how fluid moves through your digestive system